shift happens

 What about non-Holarctic companies?

-Based on the experiences from the 2018/19 employee reviews and due to the many conversations at conferences and meetups, I have modified the canvas again and am happy to provide it as an alternative for companies that are not organized with a framework like Holacracy.
+Based on the experiences from the 2018/19 employee reviews and due to the many conversations at conferences and meetups, I have modified the canvas again.
+I am happy to provide it as an alternative for companies that are not organized with a framework like Holacracy.
 Below is an A0 example with indicated post-its:

 adapted canvas with example post-its